Caroline Hau

 Caroline Sy Hau (施蘊玲, born 30 August 1969) is a Chinese-Filipino author and academic known for her work on Filipino culture and literature and for her books The Chinese Question: Ethnicity, Nation and Region In and Beyond the Philippines and Necessary Fictions: Philippine Literature and the Nation, 1946—1980.

+Biography

-Hau received her B.A. in English from the University of the Philippines Diliman and her M.A. and Ph.D. in English Language and Literature from Cornell University.
-She currently serves as Professor of Southeast Asian literature at the Center for Southeast Asian Studies in Kyoto University.
+Caroline Sy Hau obtained her B.A. in English Studies, summa cum laude, from the University of the Philippines Diliman and her M.A. and Ph.D. in English Language and Literature from Cornell University, where she was recipient of the Lauriston Sharp Prize.

+Her story “Grief” (also known as “The Grindstones”) was a grand-prize winner for fiction in English at the 1990 UP National Writers Workshop, while “Recuerdos de Patay” and “The True Story of Ah To” were winners (first and second prizes respectively) of the Free Press Literary Awards.

+Eight of her books—including Necessary Fictions: Philippine Literature and the Nation, 1946-1980, Interpreting Rizal, Elites and Ilustrados in Philippine Culture, Recuerdos de Patay and Other Stories, and Tiempo Muerto(novel) --received Philippine National Book Awards.

+She has taught at the University of the Philippines Diliman and Kyoto University.
+She is a recipient of the Grant Goodman Prize in Historical Studies from the Philippine Studies Group of the Association of Asian Studies (U.S.A.) and the Gawad Balagtas from the Writers’ Union of the Philippines.
+Her latest book is Character: Essays.

+Caroline S. Hau received the Fukuoka Prize 2026 Academic Prize.

 Hau co-writes a blog with fellow writer Trixie Alano Reguyal titled ikangablog.